Inside: Jazz up your patio with this DIY outdoor chandelier that gives off beautiful candle light. Such a great upcycle!

 What?
 You don’t have one of these beauties on hand?
 Well, I see them at garage sales quite a bit, or you might have some luck on Craigslist or a thrift store.
 The point is, this should be a very low cost project.

-(If you don’t want to go through all of that trouble, I found one very similar on Amazon for only 35 bucks.)
+(If you don’t want to go through all of that trouble, I found one very similar on Amazon for about 50 bucks.)

 You can see this old sad chandelier from the before post of my dining room revamp.
 We took it down during the remodel, and it made a really great home for the spiders living in our garage.
 Until now, when it was time to dust it off and give it new life.

 I’ve been working on creating a fun and relaxing outdoor living area and decided that a bit of DIY outdoor lighting over the dining table would be one of those finishing touches to really make the space feel like a room.
 So I dug it out of the garage and got to work.

 I knew I didn’t want to deal with electricity at all, so the first thing I did was take the wires out by unscrewing the bulbs and disassembling the chandelier.
 I cut the wires and took off the metal parts that held the light bulb.
 That let the little dish parts come off (for painting later.)